ADA Compliance is a loaded topic.

 - Videos with no audio should have a descriptive track if possible.

 - Do not use auto-playing media, especially if it has audio.

 - Forms should be able to handle TAB ordering.

 - If using abbreviations use the <abbr> tag in your HTML.

 - TABs should show Visible Outline Focus.

-Overall, yes, doing these things helps protect your clients from a lawsuit but personally I think doing these things is important as it helps create a more accessible internet for everyone, and THAT is what we’re trying to do, right?
+Overall, yes, doing these things can potentially help protect your clients from a lawsuit, but personally, I think that making sure you're doing these things is important because helps create a more accessible internet for everyone, and THAT is what we're trying to do, right?

 Oh, and before you head out, some people had asked what my contract states about this.

 In the introductory section of my proposal I'll mention ADA Compliance up front if the potential client is an organization that would most likely see this as important.
 Doing this actually works as a sales tool as I've heard many clients come back to let me know that I was the only quote they received with this mentioned and that “yes!
 This IS important to us!”.
 I'll usually say something along the lines of: